 Emails without appropriate codes may directly go to my SPAM box!

-BME Postdoctoral Research Associate: The minimum requirement is two first-authored high-quality image-processing/computer vision journal publications (e.g. papers in IEEE TIP, TMI, or PAMI) in the past three years (please type the code "PD-2014" in the subject of your email).
+BME Postdoctoral Research Associate: The minimum requirement is two first-authored high-quality image-processing/computer vision publications (e.g. papers in IEEE TIP, TMI, PAMI, CVPR, or BOE) in the past three years (please type the code "PD-2014" in the subject of your email).
 PhD degree of the candidate can be in BME, ECE, or CS.

 2015 PhD Student Applicants: I expect to recruit two BME PhD students with interests in image processing/photonics/ophthalmology related projects (I will also consider exceptional ECE and CompSci PhD students). l will only recruit students with exceptionally high achievements during undergraduate studies as evident by GPA from highly selective undergrad schools and/or high-impact peer-reviewed publications.

 US residents with minimum 3.6GPA from a top US school may contact me directly via email (please type the code "USGS-2015" in the subject of your email).

 International students: I receive hundreds of inquiries from students interested in joining my group, thus I maybe unable to answer each person individually.
 You are certainly welcome to contact me only if you have "already" submitted your application to Duke.
 In that case, please let me know that you are interested in working with me and I will look at your full application at Duke's website.

 Exception is for the international students with financial aid from their own country.
 I will review their CV in PDF format before applying to Duke (please type the code "i-USGS-2015" in the subject of your email).